- Come celebrate the new ferry Tokitae!

 The new terminal will:

-- Offer better and safer access for pedestrians, vehicles and bicycles
+- Improve safety and accessibility for pedestrians, vehicles and bicycles

 - Improve the efficiency and reliability of ferry operations, including vehicle and passenger loading and unloading